Skip to content

 Planning Your Property Viewing Trip

+If you’re considering a viewing trip, you may find this article helpful: How to Plan the Perfect Property Buying Trip to Lagos.
 This guide explains how to efficiently organise property viewings, obtain your Portuguese tax number and prepare for purchasing property in Portugal.

 Thinking About Buying Property in Lagos?